cantoraman/IT-News-Java-CMS/README.md

-# IT-News / News App
+# IT-News / News App / CMS

 ## Synopsis
-A news app where the authors/editors can create, edit, delete articles and add tags.
-Visitors can upvote and downvote articles.
-The app displays recent articles and favourite articles of the week.
+A news app where the authors/editors can create, edit, delete articles, authors, and tags.
+Visitors can up vote and down vote articles.
+The front page displays excerpts of the recent articles and the favourite articles of the week.

+The app can be used as a Content Management System template for other projects as well.
+Uses MVC pattern to display.

-Collaboration with Jesus Perez Marin.
-Built in 6 days, followed by a presentation on the final day.
+Built in collaboration with Jesus Perez Marin.

 ## Tech
 * Java
 * Hibernate
-* HTML/CSS
+* HTML5/CSS3
 * Spark
 * Velocity
 * JUnit